 It’s well known that heavy alcohol use can damage your liver, causing everything from fatty liver disease to cirrhosis.
 Even if you don’t drink heavily, there are many reasons your liver might be under too much stress in this day and age.
 So, what are some effective ways of detoxing your liver, or helping it bounce back?

 As you might have guessed, the food you eat can make a big difference in the health of your liver.
 Fatty, salty, or sugary foods can all make matters worse, while others may help cleanse or even repair this crucial organ.
-Here are ten of the best liver healing and liver cleansing foods to add to your diet, including some that can help repair liver damage from alcohol.

 Although we’ve all heard that too much coffee is bad for you, moderate amounts of this popular beverage can have real health benefits—including a reduced risk of liver disease.
 Multiple studies show that people who drink coffee are less likely to develop liver cirrhosis compared with non-coffee drinkers.
 Coffee may also boost liver health by regulating liver enzymes (a common marker of this organ’s health).